Pylons/pyramid/docs/tutorials/bfgwiki/definingmodels.rst

 Deleting the Database
 ---------------------

-We're going to remove a Python model class.
+We're going to remove the ``MyModel`` Python model class from our ``models.py`` file.
 Since this class is referred to within our persistent storage (within ``Data.fs``), we'll have strange things happen the next time we want to visit the application in a browser.
 Remove the ``Data.fs`` from the ``tutorial`` directory before proceeding any further.
 It's always fine to do this as long as you don't care about the content of the database; the database itself will be recreated as necessary.

 Adding Model Classes
 --------------------

-The first thing we want to do is remove the ``MyModel`` class from the generated ``models.py`` file.
+The next thing we want to do is remove the ``MyModel`` class from the generated ``models.py`` file.
 The ``MyModel`` class is only a sample and we're not going to use it.